 This delicious dish is a favorite in the South-Indian state of Kerala.
-Kerala Beef Fry is a dish that I versatile, served not only as a snack when friends visit, but also as a main course dish with dosas, idlis or appams—these are all various kinds of Indian bread.
+Kerala Beef Fry is a dish that I versatile, served not only as a snack when friends visit but also as a main course dish with dosas, idlis or appams—these are all various kinds of Indian bread.
 The spicy flavor of this beef fry recipe can be as mild or as fiery as you'd like it to be.
-This makes it a perfect introductory dish for you or your friends into Indian cuisine.
+This makes it an ideal introductory dish into Indian cuisine, for you or your friends.